oroinc/documentation/user_guide/records/records_grids.rst

     The default data grid settings define whether to paginate data in grids, how many items to show per page, and what maximum number of pages can be shown.
     They also define whether to the top of the grid page will be locked so that you will be able to see the page name, data headers, etc. at any moment when you scroll.

-    Usually these settings are defined by a system administrator for the whole OroCRM application.
-If you are a system administrator, see :ref:`Data Grid Settings <doc-configuration-display-settings>`.
-    If you are a regular user, check whether you have access to the personal configuration: in the user menu, look for the **My Configuration** item.
+    Usually these settings are defined by a system administrator for the whole OroCRM/OroCommerce application.
+Check whether you have access to the personal configuration: in the user menu, look for the **My Configuration** item.
 If the access is granted to you, see the **Data Grid Settings** for how to configure basic data grid settings.

 ..
 TODO: Add link to My Configuration